sc-ventures/cloudbreak-documentation/docs/aws-data.md

 ## Accessing data on S3

+Amazon S3 is not supported as a default file system, but access to data in S3 is possible via the s3a connector.
 Use these steps to configure access from your cluster to Amazon S3.
-S3 is not supported as a default file system, but access to data in S3 is possible via the s3a connector.

 ### Prerequisites